 Informative Note: There is no separate "freeze protection" space conditioning category for unoccupied utility buildings.
 Spaces with no cooling and less than 3.4 BTU/h-ft2 heating capacity are not required to be insulated.
 The opaque walls of spaces that meet the definition of "semi-heated" in Chapter 2 are not required to be insulated, but otherwise the thermal envelope of semi-heated spaces must meet all requirements for conditioned space.
-Spaces with any mechanical cooling or with more than 8 BTU/h-ft2 heating capacity must meet all the building thermal envelope requirements for conditioned space.
+Spaces with any effectiveness, fire resistance, durability, safety and sanitation.